 Constitutional law, religious liberty, Supreme Court of the United States, SCOTUS, free exercise clause, compelling interest, undue burden, empirical legal studies

 Wolanek, Caleb C. and Liu, Heidi H., "Applying Strict Scrutiny: An Empirical Analysis of Free Exercise Cases" (2017).
-Faculty Scholarship at Penn Law.
+Faculty Scholarship.
 2515.